k636174/website/contents/docs/install/16.01/en/index.md

 > By editing /etc/selinux/config, you can disable it permanently.

 As for firewall, an allowed port can be added by executing the following command.
-The following example allows port 8000.
+The following example commands allows port 8000.

     # firewall-cmd --zone=public --add-port=80/tcp --permanent
     # firewall-cmd --zone=public --add-port=80/tcp

 ### View of Hatohol information
-For example, if the Hatohol Web Frontend runs on computer: 192.168.1.1, Open the following URL from your Browser.
+For example, if the Hatohol Web Frontend runs on computer: 192.168.1.1, open the following URL from your Browser.

 - http://192.168.1.1/hatohol